ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 This guide will help you use [rainbow_bridge](https://github.com/mhoban/rainbow_bridge) in SEDNA.

-Please take a few hours to get familiar witht the rainbow_bridge README (previous link), there is a lot of relevent information that is too long to explain the details in here.
+Please take a few hours (not kidding :slightly_smiling_face:) to get familiar with the rainbow_bridge README (previous link), there is a lot of relevent information that is too long to explain the details in here.

 ---